menixator/lancache.nix/README.md

 These two are the major services that should be exposed:
-- the catch vhost that you can point the dns entries to cachable game-content cdns listening on `listenAddress:80`
+- the catch-all http server that you can point the dns entries of cachable cdns to
 - a transparent TLS proxy listening on `listenAddress:443`